Course Catalog

 5 units

 Deals with topics related to processes of word formation in Spanish, extending to some issues related to the syntax and morphology of set phrases as well as topics related to lexicon.
 One of the goals is to widen students' knowledge of Spanish vocabulary. .
-Prerequisite(s): SPAN 6 or SPHS 6 or equivalent proficiency.
+Prerequisite(s): SPAN 6 or SPHS 6 or placement by assessment.
 Enrollment is restricted to Spanish studies majors and minors.

 SPAN 150